-What could possibly go wrong?
-Unless your two resellers find out about each other, or they start targeting the same customers you’re prospecting internally, or your strategic partner starts offering a lower price than you.
-These scenarios can create a channel conflict.
+Channel conflict can manifest in several different ways.
+Your resellers could find out about each other, or they could start targeting the same customers.
+Your strategic partner might also start offering a lower price than you.
+What a mess.

 What is channel conflict?